kopigreen/softphone-sdk-documentation/docs/quick-start.md

 ### Initialize SDK instance

 <!-- div:left-panel -->
-add Instance `new VoiceSDK.Init` to state variable `sociomile` you can use any name you want
+add Instance `new VoiceSDK.Init` to state variable `softphone` you can use any name you want
 - base_url: `String`
 - secret_key: `String`
 <!-- div:right-panel -->